 7. I get distracted with metrics.

 “Despite over a decade of research to the contrary, I still cannot help but distract myself with vanity metrics here and there.
-I waste way too much time checking daily downloads of The Art of Charm podcast when that number is completely irrelevant to the long-term success of the show.”
+I waste way too much time checking daily downloads of my podcast when that number is completely irrelevant to the long-term success of the show.”

-—Jordan Harbinger, co-founder of The Art of Charm
+—Jordan Harbinger, host of The Jordan Harbinger Show

 8. I get lost in email.